aws/chalice/docs/source/tutorials/websockets.rst

        def set_username(self, connection_id, old_name, username):
            """Set the username.

-           The SK entry that goes with this conneciton id that starts with username_ is taken to be the username.
+           The SK entry that goes with this connection id that starts with username_ is taken to be the username.
 The previous entry needs to be deleted, and a new entry needs to be written.